023-dev/023-dev/README.md

 My core strength lies in designing robust system architectures that align with both business goals and engineering best practices.
 I place a strong emphasis on clean code, modular design, and thoughtful abstraction always aiming to create maintainable and extensible systems.

-Recently, I’ve been exploring advanced architectural principles and patterns that support scalable and resilient backend systems.
-I'm particularly interested in **architecture**.
-I also enjoy studying **design patterns** such as factory, strategy, and builder, as well as **architectural styles** to improve system flexibility and clarity.

 My key interests include backend architecture, scalable system design, database performance optimization, and building resilient services through clean and consistent architectural principles.
 I also enjoy collaborating with fellow engineers to exchange ideas, challenge assumptions, and continuously refine both code quality and team workflows.

 ## Skill set